2017 ENC Soap Box Derby

 7. Wheels may any size diameter or thickness and be made of any materials, and may also be pre-manufactured (suggested).

 8. Fasteners used in the steering and brake systems must be prevented from loosening when in use by the use of lock nuts, cotter pins, wire tying or other means

 9. The car must include a solid floor and sides in the cockpit as well as a covered nose.
 In general the drivers lower torso, legs and feet should be within the body shell.
 The drivers should not be able to contact the road surface or the wheels when seated in the normal operating position in the car.

 10. Minimize front and rear overhang to prevent getting hung up on the starting ramps.

 11. All basic structure parts must be securely fastened to each other using bolts, screws or other suitable hardware.
 Any materials may be used in construction of the frame and body of the car but materials should be strong enough as to stay together and safe during transport and the race.

 12. All cars must have a steering mechanism.
-The track will be a straight line so only minor steering is needed.
+The track will include some small turns but only minor steering is needed.
 Minimize the possibility for oversteering.

 14. Cable links used in steering and brake systems must be secured and not slip under stress.

 15. Adjusting hardware such as turnbuckles must be lock-wired in the final adjusting position.